Community Life Events

 Marvin Worthy, President and CEO, Worthy Consulting and Training Group

 Life at North Park — Anderson Chapel and LHA

 Get the scoop on the departments, offices, and people that are here to help you, as well as take care of some serious business like the student handbook and community conduct standards and policies.
 These two sessions are important, but we'll energize you with some free ice cream in between!
 And there will be prizes!

 CREW Group Downtown Dinner

 Between choosing your own adventure and the CLASS movie night, take advantage of being in downtown Chicago and explore classic eateries, grab a real Chicago hotdog or deep dish pizza, or even discover a new hidden gem of a restaurant.
 Bring at least $10.

-Morning Donuts and Church Visits — Sohlberg Hall Basement
+Church Visits — Sohlberg Hall Basement

 Collegelife — Anderson Chapel